KubaTworek/Social-Media-App/README.md

 }
 ```

-When succeed 201 Status code and updated article object are returned.
+When succeed 201 Status code and nothing is returned.

 ### Delete an article